stellar-deprecated/horizon-importer/doc/introduction.md

 ## History API

-The History API provides endpoints for retrieving data about what has happened in the past on the stellar network.
-It provides (or will provide) a endpoints that let you:
+The History API provides endpoints for retrieving data about what has happened in the past on the Stellar network.
+It provides (or will provide) endpoints that let you:

 - Retrieve transaction details
 - Load transactions that effect a given account